Is Chevallier-Polarski-Linder dark energy a mirage?: Results and discussion

-On the one hand, phantom crossing is a statistically favored feature when the CMB and BAO data are combined~\cite{Linder:2007ka,DESI:2025zgx}, as the parameterizations that deviate further from CPL at small redshifts perform (just slightly) worse than CPL.
-To illustrate this fact, we represent the EoS of CPL, Sqrt and Tanh for the CBS combination in Fig.~\ref{fig:w_plot}.
-Clearly, all of them cross the phantom divide line $w = -1$ at very low redshifts, and since parameterizations with larger values of $n$ remain closer to CPL and perform comparably, this crossing occurs for all the parameterizations.
-The values reported in Tab.~\ref{tab:results} reinforce this claim, as $w_\infty < -1$ and $w_0 > -1$ for all the dataset combinations (with varying statistical significances).
-The reason behind the need of CMB and BAO is two-fold: DESI enhances the significance of evolving DE, and CMB requires the crossing of the phantom divide line in order to explain the measurement of the shift parameters $l_a$ and $R$ \cite{DESI:2025zgx, Linder:2007ka}.
+On the one hand, phantom crossing is a statistically favored feature when the CMB and BAO data are combined~\cite{Linder:2007ka,DESI:2025zgx}, as the parametrizations that deviate further from CPL at small redshifts perform (just slightly) worse than CPL.
+To illustrate this fact, we previously represented the EOS parameter of CPL, Sqrt and Tanh for the CBS combination in Fig.~\ref{fig:w_plot}.
+Clearly, all of them cross the phantom divide line $w = -1$ at very low redshifts, and since parametrizations with larger values of $n$ remain closer to CPL and perform comparably, this crossing occurs for all the parametrizations.
+The values reported in Table~\ref{tab:results} reinforce this claim, as $w_\infty < -1$ and $w_0 > -1$ for all the dataset combinations (with varying statistical significances).
+The reason behind the need of CMB and BAO is twofold; DESI enhances the significance of evolving DE, and CMB requires the crossing of the phantom divide line in order to explain the measurement of the shift parameters $l_a$ and $R$ \cite{DESI:2025zgx, Linder:2007ka}.

 On the other hand, further hints for the phantom nature in the past cannot be inferred by current cosmological data, since larger differences in the early-time values of $w(a)$ are neither favored nor disfavored.
-This means that models (presumably arising from fundamental actions) that perform strongly non-linearly could reduce the phantomness of DE in the past while turning back to a CPL-like EoS at late times.
+This means that models (presumably arising from fundamental actions) that perform strongly nonlinearly could reduce the phantomness of DE in the past while turning back to a CPL-like EOS at late times.

-\subsubsection{Matter, baryons and Hubble parameter}
+\subsubsection{Matter, baryons, and Hubble parameter}